RolandMarchand/vector.h/README.md

 - **Libraries**: Type-safe collections without external dependencies
 - **Legacy Codebases**: C89 compatibility for older projects

+## Contribution

+Contributors and library hackers should work on `vector.in.h` instead of `vector.h`.
+It is a version of the library with hardcoded types and function names.
+To generate the final library from it, run `libgen.py`.

 ## License

 This library is licensed under the BSD Zero license.